• Skip to primary navigation

 Steps showing how to make psyllium tortillas.

-Once the tortilla is formed, transfer it to a hot non-stick skillet with some olive oil or avocado oil and cook on both sides for 30-60 seconds.
-The tortilla will puff up quite nicely, but will flatten once cooled down.
+6. Cook: Transfer the formed tortilla to a hot non-stick skillet with some olive or avocado oil.
+Cook on both sides for 30-60 seconds.
+The tortilla will puff up nicely during cooking and then flatten once cooled.
+They won't stick to one another when piled on a plate to cool.

 Steps showing how to make a soft tortilla recipe.